Alex1990/overlay/README.md

 Issues
 ------

-If you come cross a bug or a usage prolem, welcome to submit an issue in here:
+If you come cross a bug or a usage problem, welcome to submit an issue in here:
 [https://github.com/Alex1990/overlay/issues](https://github.com/Alex1990/overlay/issues)

 License